chugf/Agentic-AI-Desktop-Pet/README.md

 > The in-program kernel update package relates to the programming language for plugins and extensions.
 The programming language will be replaced with our self-developed one (of course, Python and other languages are still supported).
 This new programming language is designed for regular users.
 >
 > Supported for `Chinese Programming`
+>
+> This project developmenmt has been paused

 ---